-Your business credit score ranges from 0 – 100, and it is based on trade credit, which is when a supplier allows you to buy something upfront and pay for it later.
+Your business credit score ranges from 0 – 100, and it is based on trade credit, which is when a supplier allows you to buy something up front and pay for it later.
 You can check your business credit score with sites like Experian or Nav.

 It’s important to know what your score is and verify that all the information on your credit report is accurate before you consider applying for a business loan.

-Clarify the lender’s requirements
+Understand the lender’s requirements